Newport News Transportation Center

 The Newport News Transportation Center is an Amtrak inter-city train station and intermodal transport hub in Newport News, Virginia.
 The station is located about 1 mi from Newport News/Williamsburg International Airport on Bland Boulevard between Warwick Boulevard and Interstate 64.

-The station was constructed to consolidate all of the region's public transport entities into one location and serve as the new southern terminus of the two daily round trips on the Virginia Peninsula branch of the Northeast Regional, which previously terminated at the old Newport News station 9 mi to the south.
+The station was constructed to consolidate all of the region's public transport entities into one location and serve as the new southern terminus of the two daily round trips on the Virginia Peninsula branch of the Northeast Regional, which previously terminated at the old Newport News station located 9 mi to the south.
 An Amtrak Thruway motorcoach connection to Norfolk station effectively doubles the frequency between each station and Washington.
 A second, smaller station in downtown Newport News was also proposed but has been indefinitely postponed.
 The station has a high platform with space for eight cars.